psmode/essstat/README.md

 # essstat
 <h2>TP-Link Easy Smart Switch port statistics</h2>

-TP-Link Easy Smart Switches are a family of managed switches capable of supporting QoS, VLANs and Link Aggregation Groups (LAGs).
+<a href="https://www.tp-link.com/us/business-networking/easy-smart-switch/">TP-Link Easy Smart Switches<a> are a family of managed switches capable of supporting QoS, VLANs and Link Aggregation Groups (LAGs).
 They are managed through a web based interface, giving access a number of functions, including basic packets counters per-port.
 Unfortunately, these switches do not implement SNMP for access to these counters, nor do they appear to implement a discrete URL for direct access to this information.
 This utility addresses this issue to produce per-port statistics from a single command line invocation